nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 - ``exp`` MUST be after ``nbf``.
 - all credential issuers MUST be trusted (see section 5).
 - all credentials MUST have the same `credentialSubject.id`.
+- ``exp`` (expiration) of the presentation MUST NOT be after the expiration date of the credentials.
 - the key used to sign the presentation MUST be owned by the credential subject (see 4.1): the JWT ``kid`` header MUST reference an `assertionMethod` key from the subject's DID document.
 - the credentials MUST conform to the Presentation Definition associated with the list (see Use Case List Definition).